3 Ways to Evacuate Ahead of a Hurricane If You Don’t Have a Lot of Money

 Who says a natural disaster can’t be a good time to catch up with old friends?

-Forget about paying inflated hotel room costs — let alone finding availability — and reach out to friends and family to see if they have an extra room or couch on which to crash.
+Forget about paying inflated hotel room costs — let alone finding availability — and reach out to friends and family to see if they have an extra room or couch where you could crash.

 “All you have to do is go tens of miles, not hundreds of miles,” McCrane said.

-If you have to travel further than a few miles, bring plenty of cash in case ATMs are down and a filled gas can, if possible.
+If you have to travel further than a few miles, bring plenty of cash in case ATMs are down and, if possible, a filled gas can.
 Make sure to follow specific instructions like these on how to safely transport it.
 You’ll want to strap it to the top of your vehicle or secure it in the bed of a truck.

 Bring everything mentioned above that you would take to a shelter, and make sure to let as many family members as you can know where you’re headed.